Postal Facts - U.S. Postal Service

 Sanctity

-and Security of the US Mail
+and Security of U.S. Mail

 The Postal Inspection Service works aggressively and takes all practicable measures to ensure the sanctity and security of the U.S. Mail.